mustafaascha/dsl/chapters/Matrix_expressions.md

                         build_matrix_expr(expr[[3]], env)))
   }
   data_matrix <- m(eval(expr, env))
-  attr(data_matrix, "def_expr") <- expr
+  attr(data_matrix, "def_expr") <- deparse(expr)
   data_matrix
 }
 ```

 Most of this function should be self-explanatory, except for where we explicitly set the `def_expr` attribute of a data matrix.
 This is the attribute be use for pretty printing, and when we call the `m` function it is set to the literate expression we called `m` with.
 This would be `eval(expr, env)` for all matrices we create with this function.
-To avoid that, we explicitly set it to the (quoted) expression we use in the evaluation.
+To avoid that, we explicitly set it to the expression we use in the evaluation.

 Once again, we can wrap the function in another that gets us the quoted expression and provide the environment we should evaluate expressions in.